Bankruptcy in the UK: What You Need to Know Before Taking the Last Resort

 The Real Debt Guy

 Seriously, do not rush this decision.
 The article below outlines all the facts you need to know about bankruptcy.
-Be sure to read it, but in a nutshell, you will no longer be in charge of your finances or assets.
-The court will appoint someone else, usually an Official Receiver, to control your money and assets.
-Your bank accounts and assets will be frozen, meaning you won’t be able to access your money or sell any properties you may own.
+Be sure to read it, but in summary, you will no longer be in charge of your finances or assets.
+The court will appoint someone else, usually an Official Receiver, to manage your money and assets.
+Your bank accounts and assets will be frozen, meaning you won’t be able to access your funds or sell any properties you may own.

-Bankruptcy usually lasts 12 months, but if you are caught hiding any money or assets, you may be kept in your bankruptcy for longer.
+Bankruptcy typically lasts 12 months, but if you are caught hiding any money or assets, you may remain in bankruptcy for a longer period.
 Most importantly, you may likely lose your home if you own one.
 These are just some of the pitfalls, and we encourage you to read our detailed article in the purple box below before you take action.

 Understand Bankruptcy